seokbinyoon96/seokbinyoon96.github.io/_news/2026-01-scitech-award.md

 related_posts: false
 ---

-Our work on probabilistic multi-agent aircraft landing time prediction received the Best Student Paper Award at AIAA SciTech 2026.
+Our work on probabilistic multi-agent aircraft landing time prediction received the Best Student Paper Award in Intelligent Systems at AIAA SciTech 2026.